johnwayodi/sm-server/README.md

 Store Manager is a web application for use in a single store.
 There are two users: Administrator and Attendant.

 The Administrator is the Store Owner and can add Store Attendants to the application.
 The Store Owner can also add, modify and delete products.
+The Store Owner will also be able to view all Sale Records created by the different Store Attendants.

 The Store Attendant will be able to sell products and create Sale Records.
+The Attendant will also be able to view all his/her sale individual sale records.

 The Front-End design of the application can be viewed here: [Store Manager UI](https://johnwayodi.github.io/store-manager/)